PWSong-ustc/VC-NET/README.md

 `python train.py  --data-path 'your_dataset_path'  --device 'cuda'  --b 8  --num_classes 2  --lr 0.01  --output-dir 'your_output_path'`

 ## Prediction
 Once you have the trained model, you can obtain the prediction image for a single image.
+Simpliy run：
-Simpliy run： `python predict_multi_class.py `
+`python predict_multi_class.py `

 ## Results and Models
 ### Model
-Get the best model and the best center weights, [download in this link](https://drive.google.com/drive/folders/15aGK6R0rNf_ARf3sgIAVS6wS_3W-jJeu?usp=drive_link)
+Get the best model and the best center weights, [please download in this link](https://drive.google.com/drive/folders/15aGK6R0rNf_ARf3sgIAVS6wS_3W-jJeu?usp=drive_link)

 ### Dataset
 For the MVNs_connectivity_dataset, please contact us(xul666@mail.ustc.edu.cn).